Vikings FC Covid-19 Information (Scroll Down on Mobile for Vikings Return to Play Protocol

 Disclaimer: The Vikings Futbol Club reserves the right to adjust our Return To Play Protocol at any point.
 The Version will change and families will get updated.

-As we return to play, Vikings FC will strive to provide a safe environment for players.
+As we return to play this spring, Vikings FC will strive to provide a safe environment for players.
 Please see the details below to know what to expect.
-Note, we are returning to play so small sided scrimmages will be part of your child’s practice regime moving forward.
-Soccer is categorized as a medium risk sports, and since June 22nd, scrimmaging has been permitted.

 NOTE: 8 hours before every session a Health Questionnaire will become live on TEAMSNAP.
 Parents must fill this out EVERY day there is a training session or game OR your child will not be permitted to participate in the session.